The Prophet ﷺ said, “No people ever went astray, after they were guided, except that they were overcome by arguing”. [at-Tirmithi]

 Imam Abu Laith Luqman Ahmad

-American born Luqman Ahmad is a Muslim, the son of converts to Islam.
-He is a Philadelphia native, a writer, consultant, patriot, and an associate Imam and resident scholar at the Toledo Masjid al-Islam in Toledo Ohio, where he delivers some of the Friday sermons.
+American born Luqman Ahmad is an associate Imam and resident scholar at the Toledo Masjid al-Islam in Toledo Ohio, where he delivers some of the Friday sermons.
 He is a former executive committee member of the North America Imams Federation, a founding member of COSVIO, (the Council of Sacramento Valley Islamic Organizations), and the author of the book “Double Edged Slavery“, a critical and authoritative look at the condition of Black American Muslims and converts to Islam.
 He blogs at, imamluqman.wordpress.com, and can be reached at email@example.com.